supminn/notion-clone/README.md

   > If we use both, the data would be updated through the socket as well as the data that is coming from the server.

 - Make page title editable in `QuillEditor`.
+- Go through [vercel issue](https://github.com/vercel/next.js/issues/49373) to find a better fix for this temp.

 ### CHALLENGES